malva-ot/nomo/README.md

 #### A1.1.2 Communicability

 nomo is a specification for identifiers: symbolic references to something else.
 They are only useful if the component patterns can be reproduced and recognized multiple times, usually by multiple pattern processing systems, including human brains.
-In other words, the components patterns must be communicable.
+In other words, the component patterns must be communicable.

 #### A1.1.3 Uniqueness